 The system of checks and balances and further strengthening of Presidential powers vis-à-vis Parliament, already very weak under the current Constitution, were the main issues of the 2016 opinion on Azerbaijan.
 The Commission also examined the (lack of) involvement of Parliament in the process of constitutional amendments.

 The 2016 opinion on the state of emergency in Turkey examined emergency powers of the Government to enact emergency legislation and the Parliament’s controlling powers in this respect.
 In another opinion on Turkey the Commission examined the question of the parliamentary immunity and its importance for the free debate in Parliament.

-The role of the opposition in a democratic parliament, its legal rights, concerning in particular the parliamentary supervision and scrutiny of the executive, its relations with the majority and responsibilities have been the subject of a Report adopted in 2011.
+In 2016, the Commission also resumed its work aiming at updating its 2010 report on the role of the opposition in a democratic parliament, its legal rights, concerning in particular the participation of the opposition in the legislative processes, the parliamentary supervision and scrutiny of the executive, and more geenrally the relations of then opposition with the majority as well as the duties of a constructive opposition.

 In addition, the Commission examined, in 2015, the Ukrainian legislative framework pertaining to the prevention of and fight against political corruption, as well as the draft law on integrity checking of persons authorised to perform the functions of state or local government in Ukraine.
 The practice of political accountability of governments in the functioning of parliamentary systems within the member states has also been a special point of interest for the Venice Commission.

 In 2014, the Commission expressed concerns over the municipal reform in Azerbaijan, as some of the proposed amendments put the independence of the bodies of local self-government at risk.
 In the same year, the Commission also examined the new Ukrainian law on lustration: without disapproving the idea of lustration as such, the Commission stressed that the law was formulated in overly broad terms which created a risk of abuse and political prosecution.